coolsrk/netflix-ui-clone/README.md

     - For searched movie or item it should play trailer in the back ground.
 - Search
     - Smart search using Chat GPT APIs.

+# Good Practices

+- Handling *onAuthStateChanged()* from Header component:-
+    - Because of useEffect(() => {...}, []) it would call evertime my component loads which would add listener for onAuthStateChanged.
+    - But when our component gets unmounted it remains there, it does not get removed.
+    - This happens whenever our Header component renders.
+    - To tackle that, we have to clean up the useEffect() so return function at the end inside useEffect().
+    - Known as 'unsubscribe' to an action.